 Rebasing is an option if the denture teeth are in good condition but the base, the part in contact with your gums, is old or cracked.
 With rebasing, the entire acrylic denture base is replaced without replacing the denture teeth.
 The process is similar to relining except that the entire base is replaced instead of just the lining.

-Talk to Alpharetta dentists Dr. Sabbagh or Dr. Salahieh if you’re experiencing changes in the fit of your dentures to decide what type of maintenance is right for you.
+Talk to Alpharetta dentists Dr. Sabbagh or Dr. Salahieh if you’re experiencing changes in the fit of your dentures in Cumming, GA to decide what type of maintenance is right for you.
 If you want to restore your smile with a new set of dentures, book an appointment with our Alpharetta, GA office today!